syncfusion-content/fileformat-docs/File-Formats/PDF/Loading-and-saving-document/Open-and-Save-PDF-document-AWS-Lambda.md

 {% endhighlight %}
 {% endtabs %}

-Step 8: Add below code example to add a paragraph in the Word document.
+Step 8: Add the below code example to add a table in the PDF document.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}